vienvuong/portfolio/content/blog/004-text-summarization/index.md

 ---
 author: "Vien Vuong"
-title: "A Brief Guide to Text Summarization"
+title: "Text Summarization Methods in NLP"
 date: "2022-03-16"
 description: "Summarization is the task of producing a shorter version of one or several documents that that represents the most important or relevant information within the original content.
 This guide goes over the state-of-the-art text summarization techniques in natural language processing (as of early 2020)."
 tags: ["text-summarization", "nlp", "ml"]